somethiiing/javascript-intro/README.md

   - But, for Part 8, try your absolute best to not reference anything (or look anything up).
 This is intended to build on top of each other.
   - If you get stuck, timebox yourself.
 Set a timer for 20 minutes: If you're still stuck after 20 minutes of working on it, then look it up.
   - As an engineer, you're going to need to solve your problems.
 Googling answers is a skill, yes.
 But not very beneficial for the long run.
 4. Open up pt2-higherOrderFunctions.js, and work on that!
+When you finish, your basics of Javascript should be pretty strong!
+5. Open up pt3-algorithms.js and start working on that.
+  - You don't have to complete all of them to move onto the next section.
+Just the first three.
+  - Do the first three(3).
+  - Then before you work on this each day, work on one of the algorithms/toy problems.
-5. COMING SOON.
+6. COMING SOON.

 ### What is Javascript?